hmcts/terraform-module-virtual-machine/README.md

 # terraform-vm-module
-This is VM module let you deploy either Windows VM or Linux VM.
+This is VM module let you deploy either Windows VM or Linux VM and also allow you to Disk Encryption either using Customer Managed Key (CMK) or Azure Disk Encryption (ADE).

 ## Requirements